aspose-cells-cloud/aspose-cells-cloud-swift/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## New Features & Enhancements in Version 20.9
+## New Features & Enhancements in Version 20.12
-- Supported sparkline groups.
-- Added API to update Pivot Fields.
-- Enhanced chart API.
+- Aspose.Cells Cloud for Docker.

 ## Read & Write Spreadsheet Formats